dibley1973/Dibware.Template.Presentation.Web/README.md

 Dibware.Template.Presentation.Web
 =================================

-A C# ASP.net MVC 4 web template
+A C# ASP.net 4.5, MVC 4 web template

-## A WORK IN PROGRESS
+## A WORK IN PROGRESS!!!

+## Architecture
+* Based stringly on an architecture devised by by John collinson

 ## Git Commits
 * Name your commits in the following format YYYYMMDD-HHMM-IINN COMMENT